maryPopplns/portfolio_api2/README.md

 # Blog API

 CRUD app for my portfolio's blog.
 Serves my blog CMS, handles creation, editing, deleting of posts/comments.
-To encourage people to comment, I removed the need to authenticate users.
-As a replacement, a sentiment analysis API was implemented to detect and remove negative comments.
+To encourage people to comment, I removed the need to authenticate users when commenting.

 ## Tech Stack